deployKF/website/content/faq.md

       __deployKF__ is licensed under the [Apache License 2.0](https://github.com/deployKF/deployKF/blob/main/LICENSE).
       However, some of the tools that deployKF can help deploy are licensed differently.
       Please ensure you are aware of the licenses of the tools you are deploying.

+  - question: How does deployKF work under the hood?
+    include_in_schema: false
+    pre_expand_answer: false
+    answer: |-
+      __deployKF__ has two user-facing components:

+      1. __deployKF CLI:__ a command line program who's primary purpose is to generate a set of folders containing GitOps-ready Kubernetes manifests, from configs provided in one or more values files
+      2. __deployKF Generator:__ a versioned `.zip` package which contains all the templates and helpers needed to generate the output folders

+      For more details, see our [architecture page](/about/architecture/).
 ---

 # Frequently Asked Questions